dabeaz/curio/docs/tutorial.rst

 Note: ``time.sleep()`` has only been used to illustrate blocking in an outside library. ``curio`` already has its own sleep function so if you really need to sleep, use that instead.

-A Caution: When a task delegates work to a subprocess or thread using the ``run_in_process()`` or ``run_in_thread()`` functions, that work runs outside the direct control of curio.
-This means that whatever thread or process is handling the request will likely run until the requested work has been fully completed.
-You can cancel a task that is waiting for the result, but be aware that doing so might create a kind of "zombie" worker left behind.
-In this case, the eventual result is discarded when the worker finally completes.

 A Simple Echo Server
 --------------------